SyedUzai/SyedUzai/README.md

   <br>
   <a href="https://www.linkedin.com/in/syeduzai">🔗 LinkedIn</a>
   <br>
-  Always open to collaborating on cool hardware or embedded projects!
+  Always open to collaborating on cool hardware projects!
 </p>